vindarel/common-lisp-course-in-videos/README.md

 answering questions, writing libraries, software, demos, starter kits and using CL in production© [^1].
 I run my own small business [^2].

-*Here's a [60% coupon for June, 2022](https://www.udemy.com/course/common-lisp-programming/?couponCode=SUMMER-LISP-2206).* *If you are a student, drop me a line for a free link.*
+*Here's a [60% coupon until November 14th, 2022](https://www.udemy.com/course/common-lisp-programming/?couponCode=LISP-IN-190-MIN).* *If you are a student, drop me a line for a free link.*

 Here's what you'll learn.